|

 assassin mocks Sao for selflessly sacrificing himself

 to save Shaina and Kaiyen.
+Meanwhile,

 miles away from where Sao lies dying, Shaina and Kaiyen